Cray-HPE/docs-csm/upgrade/index.md

     After completion of the validation of CSM health, the CSM product stream has been fully upgraded and configured.
-Refer to the 1.5 _HPE Cray EX System Software Getting Started Guide S-8000_ on the HPE Customer Support Center at https://www.hpe.com/support/ex-gsg more information on other product streams to be upgraded and configured after CSM.
+Refer to the 1.5 _HPE Cray EX System Software Getting Started Guide S-8000_ on the HPE Customer Support Center at https://www.hpe.com/support/ex-gsg for more information on other product streams to be upgraded and configured after CSM.

     > **Note:** If a newer version of the HPE Cray EX HPC Firmware Pack (HFP) is available, then the next step would be to install HFP which will inform the Firmware Action Services (FAS) of the newest firmware